awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis.md

 Your Lambda function is a consumer application for your data stream\.
 It processes one batch of records at a time from each shard\.
 You can map a Lambda function to a data stream \(standard iterator\), or to a consumer of a stream \([enhanced fan\-out](https://docs.aws.amazon.com/kinesis/latest/dev/introduction-to-enhanced-consumers.html)\)\.

 For standard iterators, Lambda polls each shard in your Kinesis stream for records at a base rate of once per second\.
-When more records are available, Lambda keeps processing batches until it receives a batch that's smaller than the configured maximum batch size\.
-The function shares read throughput with other consumers of the shard\.
+When more records are available, Lambda keeps processing batches until the function catches up with the stream\.
+The event source mapping shares read throughput with other consumers of the shard\.

 To minimize latency and maximize read throughput, create a data stream consumer\.
 Stream consumers get a dedicated connection to each shard that doesn't impact other applications reading from the stream\.
 The dedicated throughput can help if you have many applications reading the same data, or if you're reprocessing a stream with large records\.